 Can you bring a nail file on a plane?

 TSA rules state that you can bring nail files in your carry on bag or in your checked luggage and this also applies to nail clippers with file attached.
 They also say that “Any sharp objects in checked bags should be sheathed or securely wrapped to prevent injury to baggage handlers and inspectors.”

-Can you take nail clippers on an international flight?
+Can you take nail clippers on a plane internationally?

 The same rules apply to whether you can bring a nail clipper on an international flight as they do when flying on a domestic flight as I can find no overseas authorities or any airline in the world that prohibit them.
 So they can be packed in cabin bags or in checked luggage.

 Can you carry other manicure tools and products?

 As stated above you can also take nail files in carry on or checked bags.
 In addition, you can take other nail tools such as small nail scissors, emery boards, nail cleaners, tweezers, cuticle pushers and cuticle cutters.

 Other items used in nail care are slightly more complicated as they tend to be liquids: